laeof/WpfTetris/README.md

+# Still pre-release version (Now the button Leaders does not works and Best score is not updates)
 # WpfTetris based on .Net Windows Presentation Foundation

 Here is a game Tetris created with C# .Net 6.0 and WPF graphical subsystem